systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### MSS Members Approvals

-All members registered through the MSS Portal will be listed on this **MSS Member Approvals** window waiting for certification process before they can be moved to the Members Register.
+All members registered through the MSS Portal will be listed on this **'MSS Member Approvals'** window waiting for certification process before they can be moved to the Members Register.
 From this window the details of a selected member can be viewed, or the registration cancelled all together.
 See screenshot below:

 <img  alt="MSS Membership approval window" width="98%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/MSSapprovals.jpg">

 ### New Members Approvals (Individual)

-All members registered through the single member onboarding process (Using the membership form in FundMaster) will be listed on this window waiting for the certification process before they can be moved to the Members Register.
+All members registered by filling the membership form in FundMaster will be listed on this window waiting for the certification process before they can be moved to the Members Register.
 From this window the details of a selected member can be viewed, or the registration cancelled all together.
 See screenshot below:

 <img  alt="MSS Membership approval window" width="98%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/singlemembershipapproval.jpg">

 ### Members Documents Checklist

 The **'Members Documents Checklist'** window list of all the documents that are needed for the successful registration of a member into a scheme.
-From this window new documents can be added to the checklist by clicking the **New** button to load a
+From this window new documents can be added to the checklist by clicking the **'New'** button to load a
-**New Document checklist** dialog box through which the details of a new document are captured.
+**'New Document checklist'** dialog box through which the details of a new document are captured.
 See screenshot below:

 <img  alt="Member Document Checklist window" width="98%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/Memberdocchecklist.jpg">